-The music calendar is extremely active with over 50 performances taking place every academic year, ranging from small intimate performances within the College, to large scale concerts in external venues such as Cadogan Hall, St John’s Smith Square and St Alfege Church.
+The music calendar is extremely active with over 50 performances taking place every academic year, ranging from small intimate performances within the College, to large scale concerts in external venues such as Cadogan Hall, Blackheath Halls and the Royal Naval Chapel, Greenwich.

 Eltham College is one of the few schools to have exclusive use of Ronnie Scott’s Jazz Club on a Saturday lunch time slot, which is testament to the quality and ability of our musicians.

-- Mr P Showell BMus (Director of Music)
+- Mr P Showell BMus (Hons), FRSA (Director of Music)

-- Mr K Hughes BA (Head of Academic Music)
+- Ms L Swadkin BMus (Hons), PGDip (Head of Academic Music)

 - Mrs J Lewis GTCL (Hons), LTCL, FTCL, ARCM (Music Administrator & Assistant to the Director of Music)